snakkleipaa/github-portfolio-app/README.md

 ## Authentication

 GitHub REST API requires for authethication in order to send more reasonable amount of requests.
-In order to have the requests working properly, **.env** file with **AUTH= _insert personal access token_** needs to be created with valid access token from GitHub.
+In order to have the requests working properly, **.env** file with **AUTH= _*insert personal access token*_** needs to be created in the **client** folder with valid access token from GitHub.

 Working example of the app can be found online at https://github-portfolio-apphe.herokuapp.com/